Lemez/lemez.github.io/_posts/music/2015-10-26-influences-and-current-obsessions.md

 ---
 layout: post
 category: "music"
-title: "Influences and Current Obsessions"
+title: "How I Became A Musician"
-description: "Listening playlists"
+description: "Influences and things to listen to"
 image: colours_2012_33_zdenkohanout.jpeg
 genre: []
 artist: []